heronoa/heronoa/README.md

 - 👋 Hi, I’m @heronoa
-- 👀 I’m interested in Web Design with html, css, javascript and bootstrap 4 and Data Science with Python
+- 👀 I’m interested in Web Design with html, css, javascript
-- 🌱 I’m currently learning Python, html, css and javascript
+- 🌱 I’m currently learning html, css and javascript
-- 💞️ I would be happy collaborating on scientific research and game projects
+- 💞️ I would be happy collaborating on web development, scientific research and game projects
 - 📫 How to reach me: heron.amaral@gmail.com

 <!---